 Crawl space encapsulation is a comprehensive method of waterproofing and sealing the space under your home.
 A drain or pump is installed around the interior to eliminate water from entering the space through hydrostatic pressure.
 Then, a vapor barrier is laid over the dirt as well as all around the walls of the crawl space.
 Vents and cracks are completely sealed so water and contaminants are unable to enter your crawl space.

 The main benefit of crawl space encapsulation is that it is the most effective way to keep your crawl space dry.
 In fact, many homeowners use the space for storage after it’s been sealed because they know their belongings will be safe.

 Conversely, the drawback is cost.
 This is a project that must be handled by professional crawl space encapsulation contractors, and it’s much more intensive.
 However, the long-term effectiveness and comprehensive moisture barrier makes it a better investment for your home.

 If you want a comprehensive method of keeping your crawl space moisture-free, our crawl space encapsulation contractors offer a satisfaction guarantee and a lifetime warranty on our service.
-To learn more or to schedule a free quote, reach out to us today at (919) 847-7072 or fill out our contact form below to get started.
+To learn more or to schedule a quote, reach out to us today at (919) 847-7072 or fill out our contact form below to get started.